Information for Scholars and Families

 - Explore various types of colleges and learn what each has to offer

-- Introduction to the financial aid process
+- Analyze college applications and introduction to financial aid process

 11th Grade Goals